 Think zucchini bread in cookie form with these healthier, vegan Zucchini Oatmeal Chocolate Chip Cookies studded with walnuts and chocolate chips!

 Zucchini was one of the vegetables I hated as a child.
 I specifically remember trying to eat some squash and zucchini one night at dinner and having to run to the restroom after one bite because the texture made me gag.
 Man, how I've changed!
 I seem to add zucchini to everything these days.
-I add it to my daily bowl of oatmeal for volume, to sauces for texture and smoothies for creaminess.
-Today I'm even adding it to cookies!
+I add zucchini to my daily bowl of oatmeal for volume, to vegan bran muffins, to sauces for texture and smoothies for creaminess.
+Today I'm even adding it to these oatmeal chocolate chip cookies!

 What is the difference between zucchini and courgette?